 Kelly / Warner law works with startups and businesses on various trade secret issues.
 We’ve successfully secured emergency injunctions, drafted air-tight confidentiality agreements to ensure trade secret validity, and represented clients – as both plaintiffs and defendants – in trade secret lawsuits.

 Kelly / Warner is a boutique law firm that delivers better-than-big-firm results, for a fraction of the price.
 Get in touch to start exploring your legal options.

 Kelly / Warner is an AV-rated practice, with a 10-out-of-10 rating on lawyer review website AVVO.com that practices trade secret law.

-In an effort to steal business, has a competitor bought a domain name similar to your company name?
-Has a person rival created an unflattering website under your name?
+Did a competitor buy a domain name similar to your company name?
+Has a rival created an unflattering website under your name?
 Are you trying to wrestle control of a trademarked domain name?
-Kelly / Warner attorneys are well versed in cybersquatting laws and can quickly resolve your situation.
+Kelly / Warner attorneys are well-versed in cybersquatting laws and can help resolve your situation.
 Contact us.

 Self-Identified Playboy Loses Domain Dispute With Heff’s Bunny Empire

 The World Intellectual Property Organization (WIPO) flogged the online dreams of a property peddling London bloke.

 In 2013, regional generic top-level domains (gTLDs) became available.
 At the time, Michael Ross, a seemingly enterprising Londoner, snatched the domain PLAYBOY.LONDON.